judahpaul16/gpt-home/README.md

 # 🏠 GPT Home
 ChatGPT at home!
-Basically a better G**gle Nest Hub desk assistant made with Raspberry Pi and OpenAI API.
+Basically a better G**gle Nest Hub desk assistant.
+Built on the Raspberry Pi using the OpenAI API.

+This guide will explain how to build your own.
+It's pretty straight forward.
+You can also use this as a reference for building other projects on the Raspberry Pi.

 * *This guide assumes you're using Ubuntu Server as your Raspberry Pi operating system.
 You may need to make certain modifications to accomodate other operating systems*